boyank/yoc/README.md

 # yahoo_options

+Recent changes in yahoo.com website design made the script useless as of this moment.
+I will try to fix the problem, but no promise as to the deadline for this.

 yahoo_options.py is a command line tool for scraping financial options prices and related data from <a href=http://finance.yahoo.com/q/op>finance.yahoo.com</a>

 It's written in Python 2.7.9 and also ported to Python 3.4 using 2to3 tool.